bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/destructuring_assignment.md

 #### Ignoring some returned values

-You can ignore return values that you're not interested in:
+You can ignore return values that you’re not interested in:

     function f() {
       return [1, 2, 3];